keboola/connection-docs/management/account/index.md

 ### U2F
 [U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor) is **a hardware device** that can be used as your second factor of authentication.
-Except Safari, it currently works on all modern browsers:
+It currently works on most modern browsers:
 <table>
   <tr>
     <td>Browser:</td>